awscloudgirl/aws-devops-cb/CLI/aws-vpc-ec2-automation.md

 ---

 ### 6. **Creating Route Tables and Routes**
-Two route tables are created: one for public subnets (with a route to the internet gateway) and one for private subnets (with a route to the NAT gateway).
+Separate route tables are created for public and private subnets.
+Routes to the internet gateway and NAT gateway are defined accordingly.

 ```bash
 # Route Tables